vuejs/v2.vuejs.org/src/v2/cookbook/clickoutside-directive.md

 ## What we are building

 Many UI elements need to react to clicks that happen *outside* of them.
-Common usecases are:
+Common use cases are:

 * Modals
 * Dropdown menus